actes2/zappos_project/README.md

   * Get SAML up and running.
 (Maybe we'll keep the simple login for easy Admin Access in this context)

   * Dockerize/containerize our application!
-      - Make a ubuntu container that hands off installs everything we need to run our application (including deps)!
+      - Make an ubuntu container that hands off installs everything we need to run our application (including deps)!
-      - To make it more convient pipe and source our configuration from this public repo!
+      - To make it more convenient pipe and source our configuration from this public repo!
       - Include a start-up BASH script that assembles our server configurations, creates our locations for things and executes on-run-time with PORT params with the default value being 80 (Most relevant)
       - Passthrough PORT through localhost:PORT in our configuration so that even on localized systems this container leverages the hosts network
   * Deployment script for docker